 The MSTP training program at the University of Minnesota involves the following phases.

-The University of Minnesota also has a large number of NIH and NSF training grants that support MSTP students conducting research in specific areas of biomedical science.
+The University of Minnesota also has a large number of NIH training grants that support MSTP students conducting research in specific areas of biomedical science.
 MSTP students also can apply for local graduate fellowships, such as the Doctoral Dissertation Fellowship.

 As part of the Clinical Continuity and Mentoring Program, MSTP students attend MSTP Grand Rounds, a case-based small group style discussion of a clinical problem and relevant state-of-the-art science given by a fellow MSTP student who is in the second year of the graduate phase.
 During the clinical continuity experience in the third year of the graduate phase, students develop a 1 page concept proposal in the form of an NIH Specific Aims page outlining a set of experiments to address a disease-based hypothesis.

 The final Clinical Continuity experience prior to the student's return to medical school emphasizes hands-on clinical activities that develop and refine the student's patient evaluation and management skills.

 At the end of the graduate phase or during the third year of MD training, MSTP students give a Clinical Audience Research Seminar, which is a formal research presentation to a clinical audience.
 This presentation is scheduled in one of the existing research conferences held regularly by each Clinical Science Department in the Medical School.
 This presentation introduces the student to a specific clinical community and provides an additional opportunity to establish mentoring and networking relationships.

 The total time for completion of the graduate phase is 3-4 years.